Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Johns Hopkins Medicine: stretching and supportive options.

-For at-home relief help too, see
+For at-home relief help, see

 Healing Plantar Fasciitis Naturally: 5 Proven Home Remedies for Fast Relief.